 How they reduce Transpiration (water loss)?

 Antitranspirants may reduce transpiration in three different ways:

 - By reducing the absorption of solar energy and thereby reducing leaf temperatures and transpiration rates.

-- By forming thin transparent films which hinder the escape of water vapours from the leaves.
+- By forming thin transparent films which hinder the escape of water vapors from the leaves.

-- By promoting closure of stomata (by affecting the guard cells around the stomatal pore), thus decreasing the loss of water vapours from the leaf.
+- By promoting closure of stomata (by affecting the guard cells around the stomatal pore), thus decreasing the loss of water vapors from the leaf.

 Types of Antitranspirants:

 - Stomatal closing type: They induce stomatal closing or decrease size and number of stomata which subsequently reduce the photosynthesis.
 For example, when Phenyl Mercuric Acetate is sprayed at very low concentrations, results in a partial closure of stomata for 2 weeks.